arditymeri/performance-measurement-and-optimization/performance-optimization.md

 ---

 # Take Away
-- Know the tools: sometimes they help optimizing performance
+- Know your tools: sometimes they help optimizing performance
 - Identify the pain-points first.
 Then try to eliminate them
 - In distributed systems this is easier said then done
 - Complex problems - practically infinite time complexity